 As a therapeutic approach breathwork supports the inner healer more than the strict adherence to certain rules of the breathing exercise.
 This allows for an increased level of trust to emerge within the individual with their deeper authentic self.

-Breathwork therapy can benefit individuals who are experiencing issues such as:
+Breathwork therapy can benefit those with issues such as:

 - Chronic pain